kowey/GenI/doc/manual/command-line.md

 ### Input files

-See Chapter {cha:formats} for details on how to write these files.
+See [formats](formats.html) for details on how to write these files.

 macros
   ~ The `macros` switch is used to supply GenI with FB-LTAG tree